 Series A (X): The most important series.
 It contains all information related to the operations on the ATS routes and at the main international aerodromes in the Czech Republic:

 Series B (Y): It contains information related to the operations at all remaining aerodromes in the Czech Republic and information not corporated to series A (X).

 Series S (SNOWTAM).
 Information concerning hazardous conditions due to snow, slush, ice or standing water associated with snow, slush and ice in the movement areas during the winter period.
-Aerodrome administrations are authorized to issue SNOWTAM in accordance with ICAO Annex 15, Appendix 2 with separate serial numbers.
+Aerodrome administrations are authorized to issue SNOWTAM in accordance with ICAO Annex 15, Chapter 2 and Doc 10066 PANS AIM, Appendix 4.
 Details are given in the Snow plan in the Aerodrome (AD) Part.

 Pre-flight Information Bulletins (PIB) contain a choice of valid NOTAMs selected from the database maintained by the International NOTAM Office.
 Depending on the requirements of users, PIB could be provided in the form of:

 - route type bulletins

 The Aeronautical Information Circulars (AIC) contain information on long-term forecasts of any major change in legislation, regulations, procedures or facilities, information of a purely explanatory or advisory nature liable to affect flight safety; and information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.
 AICs are issued in two series (A and C).
 AIC Series A contain information affecting international civil aviation and are given international distribution, while AIC Series C contain information affecting national aviation only and are given national distribution.
 AICs are numbered consecutively within each series, beginning with the number 1 each year.
 A checklist of AIC currently in force is issued as an AIC at least once a year.